If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Have a Pre-Sleep Routine

 Although you may be starting to go to bed at more regular hours, your body may have a hard time adjusting to this new schedule.
 To help yourself with the transition, you should keep a regular pre-sleep routine.
-Try to engage in some relaxing activities the hour or so before bed, like taking a bath, reading out of bed, listening to calming music, drinking decaffeinated tea, or meditation.
+Try to engage in some relaxing activities an hour or so before bed, like taking a bath, reading out of bed, listening to calming music, drinking decaffeinated tea, or meditation.
 This signals to your body and mind that it is time for bed and makes falling asleep easier.

 Avoid Caffeine